Charriol: History

-In 1983, Philippe Charriol quit his position as president of Cartier to found his own luxury brand in Geneva, Charriol.
-His first collection in 1983, the Celtic Collection, involved the iconic cable signature of the brand.
-Charriol quickly gained distribution across the Americas, Asia, and Europe.
+In 1983, Philippe Charriol left his position at Cartier to establish his own watch and jewellery company in Geneva.
+The company's first collection, introduced the same year, featured a cable motif that later became associated with the brand.

-In February 2019, Philippe Charriol died in a racing accident on the Circuit Paul Ricard race track in le Castellet, France.
-Later that spring, his daughter Coralie Charriol, then the brand's creative director, was elected chairman of the board of directors, and then CEO in 2020.
-At the 2023 Watches & Wonders exhibition, she unveiled her first watch collection, the St-Tropez Navigator.
+Philippe Charriol died in February 2019 in a racing accident at Circuit Paul Ricard in Le Castellet, France.
+Later that year, his daughter Coralie Charriol became chairman of the board, and she was appointed CEO in 2020.
+At the 2023 Watches and Wonders exhibition, she unveiled her first watch collection, the St-Tropez Navigator.

-The Philippe Charriol Foundation funds Hong Kong artists via scholarships to overseas institutions.
+The Philippe Charriol Foundation provides scholarships supporting artists based in Hong Kong.

 Sports sponsorship

 In 2001, Charriol was the official time-keeper of Lamborghini Super Trofeo.
 Charriol sponsored World Superbike rider Loris Baz.
 In 2002, the brand was the official time-keeper of the Andros Trophy.
 Charriol sponsored driver Christophe Bouchut in 2005.
 From 2007 to 2008, Charriol was the official sponsor of the Phoenix Suns of the National Basketball Association.